zuri-lang/zurilang.org/src/standard/ssl.md

 Alternatively, if the underlying protocol supports retransmission, the request may be ignored so that retries may succeed.

-When the `queue_length` is ommited or set to -1, the method will use the default queue limit of the current platform which is usually equal to `SOMAXCONN`.
+When the `queue_length` is omitted or set to -1, the method will use the default queue limit of the current platform which is usually equal to `SOMAXCONN`.

 ##### Parameters